-The Lebedev Physical Institute of the Russian Academy of Sciences (LPI RAS) is one of the largest and is, apparently, the oldest scientific research centre of the country.
-Its scientific subjects cover essentially all major trends in physics.
-As a modern polyphysical body, the Institute was founded in 1934 by Academician S.I Vavilov, an outstanding optical physicist and science organizer.
-The LPI takes its history from a collection of physical instruments at the Kunstkamera, established by the decision of the Emperor Peter the Great in 1714.
-Studies proper at the Physical Cabinet of the Kunstkamera using the collected instruments began since 1724, when the Cabinet was transferred to the management of the just established Saint Petersburg Academy of Sciences.
-Such prominent scientists as D. Bernoulli, L. Euler, M.V.
-Lomonosov worked at the Physical Cabinet.
+The Lebedev Physical Institute of the Russian Academy of Sciences (LPI RAS) is one of the largest and is, apparently, the oldest Russian research center.
+Its scientific program covers almost all major fields of physics.
+As a modern multidisciplinary unit, the Institute has come a long way since its foundation in 1934 due to the official proposal of the Academician S.I Vavilov, an outstanding optical physicist and a science organizer.
+The history of LPI begins from the collection of scientific devices and instruments in the Kunstkamera founded by the decision of Tsar Peter the Great in 1714.
+Based on the use of collected instruments the first studies at the Physics Cabinet of the Kunstkamera are dated by 1724 when the Saint Petersburg Academy of Sciences has been established.
+The Cabinet of Physics was well recognized by the activity of prominent scientists of that time as D. Bernoulli, L. Euler, M.V.
+Lomonosov.

-The history of the LPI is marked with greatest scientific discoveries, such as the Vavilov–Cherenkov effect, the phase-stability principle, the scientific bases of controlled thermonuclear fusion and quantum generators.
-Research work at the Institute laid the bases of radio engineering and nonlinear theory of vibrations, semiconductor electronics, radioastronomy, high-energy physics and many other trends of modern physics.
+The history of LPI has been marked by the great scientific discoveries, such as the Vavilov–Cherenkov effect (Cherenkov radiation), the phase-stability principle, the basics of both controlled thermonuclear fusion and quantum generators.
+The research performed at LPI formulated the fundamental principles of radio engineering and nonlinear theory of vibrations, as well as the grounds for semiconductor electronics, radio astronomy, high-energy physics and many other branches of modern physics.

-Broad subjects of research covering virtually all trends of physics determine the current structure of the Lebedev Physical Institute, which includes six scientific divisions equated in their main directions to scientific-research institutes of the Russian Academy of Sciences.
+A great number of research directions, covering practically all branches of physics, determine a current structure of the Lebedev Physical Institute, including six scientific divisions equal to the research institutes of the Russian Academy of Sciences in their basic areas.